jtbnz/TruckChecks/README.md

 - **Docker/**: Contains Docker-related files for containerizing the application.
 - **styles/**: CSS files for styling the application.
 - **templates/**: HTML templates used throughout the application.
+- **scripts/**: Local scripts used to email the checks automatically with timezone handling

 ## Contributing